Savory Pumpkin Dip

 This Savory Pumpkin Dip is the combination of seven simple ingredients.
 Stir them up, refrigerate the dip for a little bit if you’d like, and then enjoy.

-Have it for dinner on Halloween, followed up by Trick or Beet Halloween Brownies.
+Have it for dinner on Halloween, followed up by Halloween Brownies Ideas.
 Or add it to the appetizer section of your Thanksgiving recipes list.

 Be sure to use good Parmesan cheese for this savory pumpkin dip!